How To Train A Parakeet | In 3 Simple Steps!

 Troubleshooting

 Running into trouble?
 It’s normal, training any animal is not a straight line to success.
-And much less with an animal as smart as a parakeet!
+And much less an animal as smart as a parakeet!

 Here are some things that might help you troubleshoot: